aeecleclair/Hyperion/README.md

    2. Choose _Manage keys_ and create a new JSON key.
    3. Rename the file `firebase.json` and add it at Hyperion root

+## Use websocket

+When using multiples workers, a Redis server must be configured to broadcast messages between workers.

+## Google API usage

+Hyperion can use Google API to run App Script and upload files to Google Drive.
+See [app/utils/google_api/README.md](./app/utils/google_api/README.md) for more information.

 ---

 ## Running Hyperion with Gunicorn